sakshar/GFViewer/README.md

 </pre>

 # Scripts
-`gfviewer/main.py` contains the source codes for GFViewer
+- `gfviewer/main.py` contains the source codes for GFViewer

-`test_run.sh` contains the commands to execute GFViewer on the provided sample test cases
+- `test_run.sh` contains the commands to execute GFViewer on the provided sample test cases

 # Required data format
-**- Gene-family Data File:** A file (.xlsx/.csv/.tsv) containing gene family and location information for each gene that must maintain the structure as follows:
+- **Gene-family Data File:** A file (.xlsx/.csv/.tsv) containing gene family and location information for each gene that must maintain the structure as follows:

 |  gene_id  | gene_family | chromosome | start |  end  | strand |
 |-----------|-------------|------------|-------|-------|--------|